 You often hear platitudes like the above (guilty as charged) in relation to concrete tasks or activities.
 But, to a large extent, the same theme holds true for all of life.
 There are highs and lows, periods of energy and periods of exhaustion.
 Sometimes all you can do is nudge yourself to show up and get started, even, and perhaps especially, when you don’t feel like it.

-Coming out of the COVID-19 pandemic, lots of people are feeling tired, if not physically than mentally and emotionally.
+With years of COVID pandemic under our belt, lots of people are feeling tired, if not physically than mentally and emotionally.
 Psychologists call this languishing, “a sense of stagnation and emptiness.
 It feels as if you’re muddling through your days, looking at your life through a foggy windshield.
 Languishing might be the dominant emotion of 2021,” writes Adam Grant.

 Sometimes you actually need rest.
 Your mind and body are truly tired.
 Shutting it down makes sense.
 But other times you may just be in a rut, your mind and body basically tricking you into feeling fatigued all the time.
 The latter calls for nudging yourself in the direction of action, not taking the sensation of exhaustion too seriously but, rather, working your way out.
 This is easy enough when it comes to working out or writing.
 But what about when the feeling of blah is hanging over your life more broadly?
 What about when you’re languishing?
 How do you “just get started” on an endeavor as broad as life?

 Here, the work of the psychologist Steven Hayes, who developed Acceptance and Commitment Therapy, is instructive.
 Hayes’s whole program, backed by over a thousand scientific studies, points toward defining your core values, or the stuff that matters most to you, and then showing up in service of those values day in and day out.
 His approach is simple, but not easy.